Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 - The submit button can only be submitted if the number of licenses is 1 or more.
 If it's below 1, the submit button will be disabled as intended.
 - All fields except for the save billing details checkbox need to be filled before moving on to Stripe which is expected behaviour.
 - Grand total is dynamically updated depending on the value present within the number of licenses field, which is the expected behaviour.
+- Submit button directs the user to the Stripe checkout screen with the correct amount of licenses and auto-fills their e-mail address within the checkout form as expected.
+- After cancelling or clicking the back button within the Stripe checkout session, the user is re-directed to the license purchase page with a message informing them that the recent attempt at a license purchase was unsuccessful.

 - Save billing details checkbox
     - Clicking the checkbox saves the users billing details as the user's default which is the expected behaviour.